mfisher87/BSSw-fellowship-application/ideas.md

 * "Demystifying"?
 * "Techniques for ..."
 * "Best practices for ..."
+* _Resources for the GitHub-skeptical scientist_
+* _Lowering barriers to ..._
+* _Addressing technical and interpersonal barriers to open collaborations_
+* _Researcher's handbook for open collaborations_

+## Intro

+Focus on my observations of discomfort from researchers.
+What are the possible concerns?
+Use the story about Antarctica Today as an anecdote?

 ## Side benefits

 * Update Scientific Python Developer Guide / copier template with software citation details

+## GitHub training for scientists with a focus on overcoming discomfort working publicly

+### A website that collects examples of positive open-source community interactions

+### Training or resources and infrastructure for trainers

+### GitHub / Git  training from different perspectives

+* First principles
+* "Just let me work"
+* Optimizing collaboration